kfitzgera/differential-equations/README.md

 # Differential Equations Projects

 ## About Me
-I'm a junior at Grinnell college double majoring in Biochemistry and Physics, with a strong interest in computational methods and mathematical modeling.
+I'm a junior at Grinnell College double majoring in Biochemistry and Physics, with a strong interest in computational methods and mathematical modeling.
 This repository showcases my work in applying programming to solve complex mathematical problems in differential equations.

 ## Project Overview
 This repository contains implementations of differential equations concepts using Python and Jupyter notebooks.
 The projects demonstrate my ability to combine mathematical theory with practical programming skills to create interactive visualizations and solutions.

 ## Featured Projects

+### 1. Circadian Rhythm Modeling
+A sophisticated mathematical model of the human circadian rhythm system, focusing on the interaction between melatonin and cortisol hormones.
+This project demonstrates the application of differential equations to biological systems.

+#### Key Features:
+- Implementation of coupled differential equations modeling hormone interactions
+- Analysis of phase relationships between melatonin and cortisol cycles
+- Simulation of external influences (light exposure, stress) on the system
+- Visualization of 24-hour hormone concentration patterns
+- Stability analysis of the biological oscillator

+#### Biological Context:
+- Melatonin: Primary sleep hormone, regulated by light exposure
+- Cortisol: Stress hormone with diurnal variation
+- Phase relationships between hormones
+- Feedback mechanisms in the hypothalamic-pituitary-adrenal axis

+#### Mathematical Implementation:
+- System of coupled nonlinear differential equations
+- Phase plane analysis
+- Stability analysis of equilibrium points
+- Parameter sensitivity studies
+- Numerical solutions using Python's scientific computing stack

-### 1. Directional Fields Visualization
+### 2. Directional Fields Visualization
 - Interactive visualization of directional fields for differential equations
 - Implementation of vector field plotting using NumPy and Matplotlib
 - Analysis of solution behavior without explicit solutions
 - Real-time parameter adjustment for dynamic exploration

-### 2. Jacobian Matrix Analysis
+### 3. Jacobian Matrix Analysis
 - Implementation of Jacobian matrices for systems of differential equations
 - Stability analysis of equilibrium points
 - Phase plane visualization